grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/gitlab/index.md

 ##### Org roles mapping example

-The Gitlab integration uses the external users' groups in the `org_mapping` configuration to map organizations and roles based on their Gitlab group membership.
+The GitLab integration uses the external users' groups in the `org_mapping` configuration to map organizations and roles based on their GitLab group membership.

 In this example, the user has been granted the role of a `Viewer` in the `org_foo` organization, and the role of an `Editor` in the `org_bar` and `org_baz` orgs.